Fred Milano: Life

 He had participated in every one of the Belmonts' recording sessions dating back 54 years.
 Dion DiMucci said of his death; "I was shocked, obviously, because it was so sudden.
 It was already in stage four when he found out there was anything wrong with him.
 It hit hard because a relationship like we had, it’s ingrained in you.
 We knew each other from our teenage boyhoods; even though we weren’t close and didn’t talk in later years, what we went through together made us like family.
 He and the Belmonts — they were the very best.
 Freddie was almost like a genius with vocal harmony.
 I was humbled to sing with Freddie, Carlo and Angelo."

 In 2000, Dion and the Belmonts were inducted in the Vocal Group Hall of Fame.

-Milano died on January 1, 2012, from lung cancer in New York, at the age of 72.
+Milano died on January 1, 2012, from lung cancer in Los Angeles, at the age of 72.